China to give Pakistan anti-corruption formula

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-There is a complete agreement on both sides for timely completion of the ongoing CPEC’s related projects and making joint efforts for realisation of corridor’s full potential with focus on socio-economic development, job creation and livelihoods and accelerating cooperation in industrial development, industrial parks and agriculture.
+There is a complete agreement on both sides for timely completion of the on-going CPEC’s related projects and making joint efforts for realisation of corridor’s full potential with a focus on socio-economic development, job creation and livelihoods and accelerating cooperation in industrial development, industrial parks and agriculture.

 While showing a strong will and commitment to ensure their decades’ old relationship ever-growing in all sectors of bilateral interest, the two sides decided to further strengthening their all-round strategic cooperative partnership, building closer China-Pakistan Community of Shared Future in the New Era.